UzielCarranza/pokemon-lister/README.md

-A web-page of pokemons consuming PokéAPI with Axios and React.
+A single page application that uses the famous PokéAPI to consume data.
+## Feattures:
+# Sorting
+# Pagination

 The main technologies used in this project are React and tailwind.